MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Minimal Classes and Well-Quasi-Ordering

-We are now ready to prove the two results linking minimality of $\hucw$ classes and the existence of infinite antichains. \begin{theorem} If $\cl{C}$ is minimal $\hucw$, then $\cl{C}$ does not contain an antichain of unbounded clique-width. \end{theorem} \begin{proof} If $\cl{C}$ contains an antichain of unbounded clique-width, then by Lemma~\ref{lemma:helper-main}, $\cl{C}$ contains an infinite strictly descending $\hucw$-chain, and hence in particular a proper subclass that is $\hucw$.
+We are now ready to prove the two results linking minimality of $\hucw$ classes and the existence of antichains of unbounded clique-width. \begin{theorem} If $\cl{C}$ is a minimal $\hucw$ class, then $\cl{C}$ does not contain an antichain of unbounded clique-width. \end{theorem} \begin{proof} If $\cl{C}$ contains an antichain of unbounded clique-width, then by Lemma~\ref{lemma:helper-main}, we have that $\cl{C}$ contains an infinite strictly descending $\hucw$-chain, and hence in particular a proper subclass that is $\hucw$.
 Hence $\cl{C}$ is not minimal. \end{proof}

-\begin{theorem} If $\cl{C}$ is $\hucw$ and does not contain a minimal $\hucw$ class, then there exists in $\cl{C}$ an antichain of unbounded clique-width. \end{theorem}